jbuese/ma-analysis/README.md

 pip install -r requirements.txt
 ```

-## Tools for citation metrics
+## Citation metrics

-The folder `citation-metrics` contains a jupyter-notebook for the plots used in the thesis.
+The folder `citation-metrics` contains a jupyter-notebook for the plots used in the literature research section of the thesis.
 For now it contains a plot for the publication years (given that your literature has that attached) and a script for analyzing the tags (using Levenshtein distance).

 The jupyter-notebook contains all the documentation needed for using it.